opendr-eu/opendr/projects/opendr_ws_2/src/opendr_perception/README.md

 3. _(Optional for nodes with [audio input](#audio-input) or [audiovisual input](#rgb--audio-input))_

-    For basic usage and testing, the toolkit's ROS2 that use audio as input are set up to expect input from a basic audio device using the default package `audio_common`  which is installed with OpenDR.
+    For basic usage and testing, the toolkit's ROS2 nodes that use audio as input are set up to expect input from a basic audio device using the default package `audio_common`  which is installed with OpenDR.
 You can run the audio node in a new terminal:
     ```shell
     ros2 run audio_capture audio_capture_node
     ```